-Following a 12-h fasting period, body composition parameters-including fat mass, fat-free mass, and bone mass-were assessed using whole-body DXA scans (Hologic Horizon W model, Hologic Inc, Danbury, CT, USA).
+Following a 12-h fasting period, the body composition parameters of each participant, encompassing fat mass, fat-free mass, and bone mass, were evaluated through whole-body DXA scans (Hologic Horizon W model, Hologic Inc., Danbury, CT, USA).
 Muscle mass (MM) was calculated by subtracting the bone mass from the fat-free mass.
 Fat mass percentage (FM%) and muscle mass percentage (MM%) were ascertained by dividing each respective mass by the total body weight.
-The Fat-to-Muscle Ratio (FMR) was also derived as a quotient of fat mass to muscle mass.22
+The Fat-to-Muscle Ratio (FMR) was also derived as a quotient of fat mass to muscle mass.22 skewness.
+Categorical variables were expressed in terms of frequencies and proportions.
+For continuous data, analysis of variance in serum copper tertiles was conducted with the Kruskal-Wallis H test for skewed data and the one-way ANOVA for data with a normal distribution.
+For categorical variables, the chi-square test was implemented.